PPL-IIITA/ppl-assignment-prajjawal05/README.md

 ##Getting Started
 >The Project was built in: macOS Sierra Version 10.12.1
 >The Project was built using: Command Line tools in the terminal.
->The Documentation was made using Doxygen.
+>The Documentation was made using Doxygen and Latex.
 >The class Diagrams were made using StarUML.

 ##Prerequisities